 Arnout van de Rijt joined the Department of Political and Social Sciences in September 2019.
 Van de Rijt received his Ph.D. in Sociology from Cornell University in 2007 and worked until 2016 as Assistant and Associate Professor of Sociology at Stony Brook University, where he co-founded and -led the Center for Computational Social Science.
 Since 2016 he has been Professor of Sociology at Utrecht University.
-He is elected member of the European Academy of Sociology.
+He is president of the International Network of Analytical Sociology and elected member of the European Academy of Sociology.
 Van de Rijt received the Lynton Freeman (2010) and Raymond Boudon (2017) early career awards.